kubermatic/docs/content/kubermatic/master/tutorials/13-psp/_index.en.md

 weight = 130
 +++

-[Pod Security Policy](https://kubernetes.io/docs/concepts/policy/pod-security-policy/) is a key security feature in Kubernetes.
-It allows cluster administrators to set [granular controls](https://kubernetes.io/docs/concepts/policy/pod-security-policy/#policy-reference) over security sensitive aspects of pod and container spec.
+[Pod Security Policy](https://kubernetes.io/docs/concepts/policy/pod-security-policy/), (PSP), is a key security feature in Kubernetes.
+It allows cluster administrators to set [granular controls](https://kubernetes.io/docs/concepts/policy/pod-security-policy/#policy-reference) over security sensitive aspects of pod and container specs.

 PSP is implemented using an optional admission controller that's disabled by default.
-It's important to have an initial authorizing policy on the cluster _before_ enabling the PSP admission controller, especially on existing existing cluster is important.
-Without an authorizing policy, the the controller will prevent all pods from being created on the cluster.
+It's important to have an initial authorizing policy on the cluster _before_ enabling the PSP admission controller.
+This is also true for existing clusters.
+Without an authorizing policy, the controller will prevent all pods from being created on the cluster.

 PSP objects are cluster-level objects.
 They define a set of conditions that a pod must pass to be accepted by the PSP admission controller.
-Most common way to apply this is using RBAC.
+The most common way to apply this is using RBAC.
 For a pod to use a specific Pod Security Policy, the pod should run using a Service Account or a User that has `use` permission to that particular Pod Security policy.

 ## Kubermatic Support